RomainFalla/PFEM3D/README.md

 The compilation of the project on windows is only supported through MinGW-w64 compiler.
 It is highly recommanded to use [MSYS2](https://www.msys2.org/) for managing dependencies.
 You can install the following packages from a MinGW64 shell:

 ```
-pacman -S mingw-w64-x86_64-cmake mingw-w64-x86_64-toolchain mingw-w64-x86_64-boost mingw-w64-x86_64-mpfr mingw-w64-x86_64-gmp mingw-w64-x86_64-nlohmann-json mingw-w64-x86_64-eigen3 mingw-w64-x86_64-lua mingw-w64-x86_64-swig
+pacman -S mingw-w64-x86_64-cmake mingw-w64-x86_64-toolchain mingw-w64-x86_64-boost mingw-w64-x86_64-mpfr mingw-w64-x86_64-gmp mingw-w64-x86_64-nlohmann-json mingw-w64-x86_64-eigen3 mingw-w64-x86_64-lua mingw-w64-x86_64-swig unzip
 ```

-Then run the file `genCBprojectMSYS2.sh` in the directory `run/windows/` (inside the MinGW64 shell) to generate a Code::Blocks project as well as a mingw makefile.
+Then run the file `genCBprojectMSYS2.sh` in the directory `run/windows/` (inside the MinGW64 shell) to generate a Code::Blocks project as well as a mingw makefile (N.B. the `genCBprojectMSYS2.sh` expect that you install msys2 in `/c/tools/msys64`, you can change this behaviour easily).

 ### MacOS
-The compilation of the project on macos is only supported through homebrew's clang (as it needs openmp).
+The compilation of the project on macos is only supported through [homebrew](https://brew.sh/)'s clang (as it needs openmp).
 You can install the following packages from homebrew:

 ```
 brew update && brew upgrade cmake && brew install wget gnu-tar llvm libomp unzip swig cgal lua python@3.7 nlohmann-json eigen;